YuanfengZhang/WTbyOneKey/README.md

 # READ AFTER HIS BLOG

 For users of Windows Terminal Preview and Windows 11, it should be noticed that there are **two "wt"s** in your computer, the bulit-in wt and the preview one.
-The right one is located in **`%USERPROFILE/AppData/Local/Microsoft/WindowsApps/Microsoft.WindowsTerminalPreview_8wekyb3d8bbwe`**, not `C:/ProgramFiles/WindowsApps/Microsoft.WindowsTerminalPreview_$(changing version number)__8wekyb3d8bbwe`
+The right one is located in **`%USERPROFILE/AppData/Local/Microsoft/WindowsApps/Microsoft.WindowsTerminalPreview_8wekyb3d8bbwe`**, not `C:/ProgramFiles/WindowsApps/Microsoft.WindowsTerminalPreview_$(changing version number)__8wekyb3d8bbwe` or any folder else.

 So here I offer the simplified version for wt preview.
 You can just download the wtp.exe file, put it into Windows Task Scheduler or Startup.